willis-cao/breadtree/README.md

 in a notebook.
 - (P2) As a user, I want to be able to save my notebooks to file.
 - (P2) As a user, I want to be able to load all of my notebooks from file.

+## Instructions for Grader
+- You can generate the first required event related to adding notebooks to your list of notebooks by clicking "New" at the bottom left.
+Then, enter the name of the new notebook in the prompt that appears.
+The new notebook should now be displayed in the tree on the left where you can now select it.
+- You can generate the second required event related to adding words and their definitions to a notebook by first selecting one of the notebooks in the tree to the left.
+Then, type in the text box at the bottom of the application in the format "word, definition, tag1, tag2, etc..." and press the Enter key to add it to the currently displayed notebook.
+- There are two visual components, the tree on the left displaying the list of notebooks and the tags found in each one, as well as the table on the right displaying the entries contained in the selected notebook.
+- You can save the state of my application by clicking the "Save" button at the bottom left.
+- When the application is opened, it automatically loads the saved state.